adamlmu/SPL-Task2/README.md

 The application expects an input file in JSON format, containing information about students, GPUs, CPUs, conferences, tick time, and duration.
 The output will be a text file with details about trained models, published results, GPU/CPU time usage, and processed data batches.

-## Testing

-Unit tests are provided for the MessageBus, GPU, CPU, and Future classes.
-You can run these tests using your IDE or Maven.

-## Submission

-The submission includes the project's source code and the required unit tests.
-Make sure to follow the submission guidelines provided in the assignment.

-## Contributing

-This project was an assignment in the Systems Programming course at Ben-Gurion University.
-Contributions are not accepted.